 Action: Write a complete script with: opening hook (pattern interrupt), introduction, 5 sections (mistake + solution for each), conclusion with CTA.
 Indicate key moments for visuals and transitions.

-7. The CREATE formula
+7. The CREATE Formula

 - C — Character: The AI's identity